Declan Doyle

-Declan Doyle (born 1996) is an American professional football coach who is the offensive coordinator for the Chicago Bears of the National Football League (NFL).
-He previously served as the tight ends coach for the Denver Broncos from 2023 to 2024.
+Declan Doyle (born March 6, 1996) is an American professional football coach who is the offensive coordinator for the Baltimore Ravens of the National Football League (NFL).
+He previously served as the offensive coordinator for the Chicago Bears in 2025.

 Doyle's NFL coaching career began as an assistant with the New Orleans Saints in 2019 as an offensive assistant.
 He then joined the Denver Broncos as their tight ends coach before being hired by the Chicago Bears as their offensive coordinator in 2025.
+On January 30, 2026, he left the Bears after one year to take the same position with the Ravens.

 Coaching career

 Iowa

 In 2016, as a sophomore in college, Doyle transferred to the University of Iowa and became a student offensive assistant for the Iowa Hawkeyes football program.
 He had previously spent his freshman year at Iowa Western Community College, where he was a captain on the baseball team.

 New Orleans Saints

 In 2019, Doyle was hired by the New Orleans Saints as an offensive assistant under head coach Sean Payton.
 After Payton retired following the 2021 season, he remained with the Saints under new head coach Dennis Allen.